November 29, Reading 3 – John 21

 SJA Notes

-* Dear God, please teach us from Your word to us today.
+* Dear God, please teach us from Your word today.

 “He said to him a third time, ‘Simon, son of John, do you love me?’
 Peter was grieved because he said to him the third time, ‘Do you love me?’ and he said to him, ‘Lord, you know everything; you know that I love you.’
 Jesus said to him, ‘Feed my sheep. …'”

-Three times on the night our King was betrayed by one of His closest friends, another of His closest friends denied even knowing Him.
+Three times on the night our King was betrayed by one of His closes friends, we have read that another of His closes friends denied even knowing Him.

 Three times Peter decided to throw his faith in Jesus as the Lord’s true Christ under the bus of cowardice and worry of what the world thinks.